 Smiling and laughing are signs of a life well-lived, but lines and wrinkles around your mouth are no laughing matter!
-If you are starting to notice creases and folds at the edges of your mouth, Dr. Dennis Bucko, our Registered Nurse, Deb Prescott, and the team at Belladerma Cosmetic Surgery and Skin Care Center can help.
+If you are starting to notice creases and folds at the edges of your mouth, Dr. Dennis Bucko, our Registered Nurse, Hilary Black, and the team at Belladerma Cosmetic Surgery and Skin Care Center can help.

 What Causes Marionette Lines?